terrycojones/rpnpy/README.md

 echo 'pi 10 10 mul:! reduce:3' | rpn.py
 314.1592653589793

-# Equivalently (the ':*' tells reduce to use the whole stack).
+# Equivalently, using ':*' to tell reduce to use the whole stack.
 The 10 is
 # duplicated using 'dup'.
 echo 'pi 10 dup *:! reduce:*' | rpn.py
 314.1592653589793